REMEXLabs/OpenAPE/documentation/auth/auth-documentation.md

 * `username`: The username of the user the token was issued to.

 Tip: For debugging JSON web tokens you can use the debugger tool at: https://jwt.io/.

+**WARNING: You have to change the value for the `JwtSignature` before deploying the server into production environments!**

 ## Implementation